brianach/plassy/README.md

 ### <h2>Validation</h2><br>

 *  [HTML Validator](https://validator.w3.org/) was used throughout the project to test for errors.
-Somepages exhibit errors but the presentation and performace of the pages are not affected and have been tested on various browsers and platforms without issue.
-The browsers and platforms are Chrome, Firefox, Opera, Safari, Android, iOS.

-    The pages with the errors are as follows: history.html history-1960.html.
-The errors are due to using inline styling for images which were not rendering correctly at the point of submission and will be address in CSS in a future enhancement.
-In addtion history-1960.html generated an iframe error where I put some youtube content at the bottom of the page.
-This will also be address in CSS in a future enhancement.
+    History-1960.html generated an iframe error where I put some youtube content at the bottom of the page.
+This will be addressed in CSS in a future enhancement.

-    Finally a number of pages generated warning where sections do not have any heading.
-Again presentation or performace not impacted and errors will be address in a future enhancement.
+    A number of pages generated warning where sections do not have any heading.
+Presentation or performace not impacted on any device and will be address in a future enhancement.

 * [CSS Validator](https://validator.w3.org/) used to check for and correct errors.
 There are currently no errors in the code as submitted.